 Comet |

-Small ball of dust and gas which orbits the Sun, often in elliptical (oval) orbits.
-Only visible when they are close enough to the Sun to start burning off their dust/gas.
-Some comets take a few decades to complete an orbit, others take thousands of years.
-Some comets are also known to orbit Jupiter. |
+A small ball of ice, dust, and gas that orbits the Sun, often in an elliptical (oval) path.
+Comets become visible when they get close to the Sun, causing their ice to vaporize and form a glowing coma and tail.
+Some comets take decades to complete an orbit, while others take thousands of years. |

 Conjunction |